benlongcp/py-game/README.md

 - Momentum continues when keys are released
 - Deceleration brings dot to stop over ~10 seconds

+### FPS Counter
+- Real-time frame rate display at the bottom center of the window
+- Updates every second showing current performance
+- Semi-transparent background for easy reading
+- Can be enabled/disabled via `SHOW_FPS_COUNTER` in `config.py`
+- Target: ~60 FPS for smooth gameplay
+- Useful for performance monitoring and optimization

 ### Off-Screen Indicators
 When the blue square is outside a player's view, a small blue arrow appears on the edge of the screen pointing in the direction of the blue square.
 This helps players locate the target when it moves off-screen.